Odorjocy/ImOrg/Readme.md

 ## Contribution

-I welcome every suggestion or development idea, if you want, feel free to fork the repo.
+I welcome every suggestion or idea.
+Feel free to fork the repo.